mfumagalli/ngsPopGen/README.md

  * ` ngsStat`  - Estimates number of segregating sites, expected average heterozygosity, and number of fixed differences (if 2 populations provided).

 NOTE: In all analisis involving 2 populations, input data must refer to the exact same sites.
 If they differ (e.g. because of different filtering), use `GetSubSfs` ([ngsUtils](https://github.com/mfumagalli/ngsUtils)) to get an overlapping subset of sites for both populations (you can use .mafs file from ANGSD to get the corresponding coordinates).
+For instance you can get the overlapping sites with (using ANGSD +0.579):

+    gunzip -c file1.saf.pos.gz > A.saf.pos
+    gunzip -c file2.saf.pos.gz > B.saf.pos
+    awk 'FNR==NR {x[$1"_"$2]=NR; next} x[$1"_"$2] {print x[$1"_"$2]; print FNR > "/dev/stderr"}' A.saf.pos B.saf.pos >A.pos 2>B.pos
+    rm A.saf.pos B.saf.pos

+and then use `GetSubSfs` as:

+    ./ngsTools/ngsUtils/GetSubSfs -infile file1.sin.saf -posfile A.pos -nind 7 -nsites 733744 -len 717017 -outfile file1.sin.fix.saf

+and so on for the second file.
+A quick trick to check that everything went fine is to retrieve the dimension of each file (using "ls -l"), then divide this number by 8 and then by the double of the number of individuals plus 1.
+You should get the final number of sites.

 ### Installation